yizhezhang07/bcndetection/dummypipeline/README.md

 This folder shows a dummy pipeline of our feature generation process.
 There are many differences between this lightweight pipeline and our deployment code:
 - Our deployment code is based on spark, kafka, and a customized data processing framework that we are unable to share.
-- We build this lightweight pipeline primarily using pandas within a relatively short period, and we haven't tested on months of data.
-So there might be some bugs that we are unaware of.
+- We built this lightweight pipeline primarily using pandas within a relatively short period.
+We have not extensively tested the dummy pipeline with large-scale data or over extended periods, so there may be undiscovered bugs.
-- Our original deployment (feature generation and active learning) is running on a daily bases.
-Features generated on Day N depends on Day N-1's data and learning feedbacks.
-This interative updating process is not demonstrated in this notebook.
+- Our original deployment (feature generation and active learning) is running on a daily basis.
+Features generated on Day N depend on Day N-1's data and learning feedback.
+This iterative updating process is not demonstrated in this notebook.

 ### [Important] Neo4j GraphDB
 ----
 - We leverage neo4j graphDB to maintain topological structures of our network.

 #### Neo4j GraphDB Installation and Configuration
-- Before we start to compute topological features, we need to install and configure graph database.
+- Before we start to compute topological features, we need to install and configure a graph database.
 The following code was deployed on neo4j graph database community version 4.4.0
-- Offical installation guidance can be found at: https://debian.neo4j.com/?_ga=2.50993706.2051114848.1695324818-590444767.1695324818
+- Official installation guidance can be found at: https://debian.neo4j.com/?_ga=2.50993706.2051114848.1695324818-590444767.1695324818

 - To install neo4j 4.4.0:
     - `wget -O - https://debian.neo4j.com/neotechnology.gpg.key | sudo apt-key add -`